thearn/simple-cython-example/README.md

 =======================
 [![Build Status](https://travis-ci.org/thearn/simple-cython-example.png?branch=master)](https://travis-ci.org/thearn/simple-cython-example)

-A small template project that shows how to wrap C/C++ code into python using [cython](http://cython.org/), and build the extensions into an installable module.
+A small template project that acts as a working tutorial on how to wrap C/C++ code into python using [cython](http://cython.org/), and integrate the extensions into an installable module.

 A `.pyx` file is included that implements a few C functions which can accept and return standard python data types and numpy ndarrays.
 These are compiled, wrapped, and integrated into the module using a standard `setup.py` script.

 In addition to concrete examples of cython syntax, this repo also illustrates a working project structure with a working setup.py configuration (using setuptools) for Python projects with C extension modules, along with basic unit tests (together with a working Travis-CI config).

 # Building
 First, install numpy and cython (using pip or from a package manager) if you don't already have them.

 Then just run `python setup.py develop` to build the project in-place.

 The module (with its wrapped C functions `c_hello`, `factorial`, `array_sum`, and `tessellation`) will then be importable in python:
 ```bash
 >>> from cython_example_proj import c_hello, factorial, array_sum, tessellation
 ```